 While it is essential to take appropriate medication for epilepsy, it is also important to take doses of folic acid.
 Prior to conception, folic acid should be taken at a dosage of 4 to 5 mg every day.
 This is higher than other prenatal vitamins taken during pregnancy.
 Usually, about 50% of pregnancies are unplanned, and the woman only comes to know about it after about 4 weeks.
 Hence, a folic acid dosage is recommended to all women having epilepsy who fall in the childbearing age.
 You should consult your doctor before you start the folic acid dosage.

 2. Can I Breastfeed if I am Epileptic?

 Yes, a woman with epilepsy can breastfeed the baby while being on anti-seizure medication.
 This medication is also secreted through in the breast milk and the baby is exposed to some amount.
 However, the benefits of breastfeeding outweigh the potential risks attached to the medication.

-Mentioned below are the situations when you should call the doctor immediately as it may be a serious complication –
+Mentioned below are the situations when a woman with epilepsy should call the doctor immediately:

-- If the woman having the seizure stops breathing for more than 30 seconds.
+- If the woman having seizures stops breathing for more than 30 seconds.